mounsef-dah/Micro-bit-Distance-Display/README.md

 # Micro-bit-projects
-Implementing some projects in Micro:bit
+displaying distance in LCD display with Micro:bit